nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-#### Use case: Add an order
+#### Use case: Mark an order as complete

+Analogous to the use case for [marking a task as done](#use-case-mark-a-task-as-done).

+#### Use case: Sort orders

 **MSS**

-1. User requests to add a specific order to the list
+1. User requests to list orders.
+2. SalesNote shows a list of orders.
+3. User requests to sort the orders by either the date or amount field in ascending or descending order.
-2. SalesNote adds the order
+4. SalesNote displays the sorted list of orders.

    Use case ends.

-**Extensions**

-* 1a.
-The format of the request is invalid.

-    * 1a1.
-SalesNote shows an error message.

-      Use case ends.

-#### Use case: Delete an order

-**MSS**

-1. User requests to list orders
-2. SalesNote shows a list of orders
-3. User requests to delete a specific order in the list
-4. SalesNote deletes the order

-    Use case ends.

-**Extensions**
+**Extension**

-* 2a.
+- 2a.
 The list is empty.

   Use case ends.

 * 3a.
-The given index is invalid.
+The format / details of the request are invalid

     * 3a1.
 SalesNote shows an error message.
+    * 3a2.
+User enters a new request.
+    * Steps 3a1-3a2 are repeated until the request is valid.

-      Use case resumes at step 2.
+      Use case resumes from step 3.

 *{More to be added}*